kencjohnston/kencjohnston/README.md

 #### 1 to 5s
 In order to get a better sense of our personal and professional ups and downs - I like to share "1 to 5s" at the start of 1:1s and team meetings.
 The process is for each team member to answer the question:
-> As a combination both personal and professional - one a scale of 1-5 (with 1 being a horrible day and 5 being an amazing day) how are you today?
+> As a combination both personal and professional - on a scale of 1-5 (with 1 being a horrible day and 5 being an amazing day) - how are you today?

 ### Personality Tests
 * [Social Style](https://about.gitlab.com/handbook/people-group/learning-and-development/emotional-intelligence/social-styles/) - Officially [Amiable but right down the middle](https://gitlab.com/kencjohnston/README/-/blob/master/social-styles.png)